 Read Why Gluten-Free Flour Blends Vary to learn more about this.

-Step 6: Add the batter to the cake pans.
-You can also make a 9×13 sheet cake with this chocolate cake batter.
-Bake the cake at 350º F for 20 minutes.
+Step 7: Bake the cake at 350º F for 20 minutes.
 The bake time will vary depending on the pan in which you bake your cakes.

-To check to see if the cake is finished baking, insert a toothpick into the center of the cake.
+How to check to see if the cake is finished baking, insert a toothpick into the center of the cake.
 If the toothpick comes back clean, the cake is ready.
 If there are crumbs or batter on the toothpick, it must be baked longer.

 If you want to bake more chocolate recipes, try these moist Gluten-Free Chocolate Brownies.
 Need a quick chocolate cake recipe but don’t want to bake?
 Try this Gluten-Free Chocolate Mug Cake recipe!